VersatileFFN: Achieving Parameter Efficiency in LLMs via Adaptive Wide-and-Deep Reuse: Method

 The Width-Versatile pathway, implemented as a virtual MoE, augments the model's representational capacity while circumventing the prohibitive memory overhead typically associated with physical expert instantiation.

 \textbf{Construction of Virtual Experts. } Rather than allocating discrete weight matrices for each expert, we leverage the shared weights $\mathbf{W}_{proj}$ and $\mathbf{W}_{out}$ as a contiguous parameter substrate.
 We define a set of $N$ virtual experts by extracting structured, non-overlapping subspaces from the hidden dimension $d_{hidden}$ as illustrated in Figure~\ref{fig:method}.
-Specifically, let $d_{expert}$ denote the hidden dimension of a single virtual expert, where $d_{expert} < d_{hidden}$.
+Specifically, let $d_{expert}$ denote the hidden dimension of a single virtual expert.
+To strictly satisfy the non-overlapping requirement, we impose the constraint $N \times d_{expert} \le d_{hidden}$, ensuring that the total capacity of the virtual experts does not exceed the shared parameter space.
 We employ a strided slicing strategy to map each expert $k \in \{0, \dots, N-1\}$ to a specific view of the shared parameters.
 This design adheres to two principles: (1) \textit{Parameter Efficiency}, achieved through the dense reuse of the backbone weights.
 (2) \textit{Functional Orthogonality}, ensured by the non-overlapping allocation, which prevents interference between experts.

 The stride $S$ is calculated to uniformly distribute expert views across the hidden dimension:

 The indices $\mathcal{I}_{proj}^{(k)}$ corresponding to the $k$-th expert is:

 Leveraging the pre-trained weights of the dense model, we assign $\mathcal{I}_{out}^{(k)} = \mathcal{I}_{proj}^{(k)}$ to maintain the structural alignment between the projection and output.
 The effective weight matrices for the virtual expert $k$ are thus derived as: